SFMTA Transit and Traffic Advisory for the Week from Thursday, April 10 through Wednesday, April 16, 2025

 Ramp Taxis should use the loading zone on eastbound Warriors Way at Bridgeview Way.

-• 4th Street which connects to Chase Center via Gene Friend Way pedestrian path which cuts through UCSF campus.
+• 4th Street, which connects to Chase Center via the Gene Friend Way pedestrian path on the UCSF campus.

-• Owens Street connects to Chase Center via Gene Friend Way pedestrian path which cuts through UCSF campus.
+• Owens Street, which also connects to Chase Center via the Gene Friend Way pedestrian path on the UCSF campus.

 For details about transportation to the Chase Center, including Muni service and connections from the Bay Area transit system to Muni, visit SFMTA.com/ChaseCenter.